Utah Trail Camera Snaps Mountain Lion and Trio of Cubs

 Survival Rates of Mountain Lion Cubs

 Mountain lion cubs face significant challenges in their early life stages, with survival rates often below 50%.
-According to Dr. Patricia McConnell, a renowned animal behaviorist, the survival of these cubs is contingent upon various factors including maternal care, environmental conditions, and prey availability.
+Survival of these cubs is contingent upon various factors including maternal care, environmental conditions, and prey availability.

 "Yesterday's camera check came with a delightful surprise.
 A few months ago, these cameras caught a female and male together.
 Ever since then, we've been patiently waiting to see kittens.
 Well, that day finally came!
 Enjoy!"